 We recommend that you come up with a schedule for posting and try to stick to it as much as you can.
 The great thing about social media is that there are many scheduling and management tools out there for nearly every platform.
 That means you can load your content in advance and set it to be published on a regular schedule.
 How often you choose to post will depend on your industry and how much content you have available, but the important thing is to be consistent and keep it fresh as much as you can.

 8. Not Linking Your Posts Properly

-Lastly, double-check all of your links to make sure they work properly and show up correct.
-For example, Facebook pulls in metadata from a linked webpage — typically displaying a feature image, title, and description nicely within the Facebook feed.
+Lastly, double-check all of your links to make sure they work properly and show up correctly.
+For example, Facebook pulls in metadata from a linked webpage — typically displaying a featured image, title, and description nicely within the Facebook feed.
 However, if you don’t have this information set up properly on your website that it may not look good on Facebook.
 For example, maybe the featured image it is pulling is blurry or incorrect.